Victorian roads Australia

 Sovereign Hill Ballarat is a step back in time

-One of my favorite things to do in Ballarat is to visit Sovereign Hill.
+One of my favourite things to do in Ballarat is to visit Sovereign Hill.
 It’s an open-air museum that beautifully recreates an 1850s gold mining town.
 While walking the recreated streets of old Ballarat and interacting with the staff who act as locals and work the shops and businesses.

 Try your hand at panning for gold, or even take a ride in a horse-drawn carriage.
 It’s a fun experience that truly brings history to life.